 - Repeat this process for all Users > [username] folders you want to backup

-- For USB flash drives, I recommend buying one-size-up from the size calculated, for example: if the size calculated is approximately 30GB you should purchase a 64GB USB flash drive (not 32GB) as this will allow for headroom (you’ll need it).
+- For USB flash drives, I recommend buying one-size-up from the size calculated, such as: if the size calculated is about 30GB you should buy a 64GB USB flash drive (not 32GB) as this will allow for headroom (you’ll need it).

 - If you have more than 128GB of personal data, I recommend buying an external USB hard drive instead of a USB flash drive (see below) as it is more affordable and faster.